olshec/testSystemCode/README.md

 # Test system

-Main function is in ClientApplication.
+Main function is in ClientView.

 Charts are designed with yEd.